elyby/php-code-style/README.md

 composer require --dev friendsofphp/php-cs-fixer ely/php-code-style
 ```

-Then create file `.php_cs` with following contents:
+Then create a file `.php-cs-fixer.php` with the following contents:

 ```php
 <?php